rhine3/pink-berries/ami_setup.md

 **Introduction**

 This is the setup that we used to create the CeruleanTools AMI.
+It may be incomplete.
+Compare with Lizzy's notes here: https://github.com/ewilbanks/micdiv2017/blob/master/research-proj/README.md if the tutorial doesn't seem to be working.

 Wishlist for future versions:
 * Clean up installation locations so that home directory isn't cluttered

-This may be an incomplete tutorial.
-Compare with Lizzy's notes here: https://github.com/ewilbanks/micdiv2017/blob/master/research-proj/README.md if the tutorial doesn't seem to be working.

 **Starting up EC2 Instance**

 First, start an Amazon Web Services instance (m3.2xlarge) on the SMRT community AMI provided by PacBio.
-We need the SMRT tools because we need to use BLASR, but installing BLASR on its own is pretty hard.
-We need two security rules when running these two things: 8888, for JuPyter notebooks, and 8080, for running the SMRT portal.
+We need the SMRT tools because we need to use BLASR, but installing BLASR on its own is a pain in the neck.
+We need two security rules when running these two things: 8888, for Jupyter notebooks, and 8080, for running the SMRT portal.

 **Upgrading the System**

-Unfortunately, the PacBio AMI is running on the Lucid version of Linux.
-We need it to run on Precise, a more updated version.
-We'll have to update the whole shabang.
+Unfortunately, the PacBio AMI runs on the Lucid version of Linux (release 12).
+We need it to run on Precise (release 16), a more updated version.
+We'll have to update the whole shabang, taking it from 12 to 14 and from 14 to 16.
 Run the following line-by-line:

 ```
 sudo apt-get update